zulip/zulip/templates/zerver/api/incoming-webhooks-overview.md

   associate it with the function called `api_mywebhook_webhook` in `zerver/webhooks/mywebhook/view.py`.

+## Common Helpers

+* If your integration will receive a test webhook payload, you can use `get_setup_webhook_message` to create our standard message for test payloads.
+  You can import this from `zerver/lib/webhooks/common.py`, and it will generate a message like this: "GitHub webhook is successfully configured! 🎉"

 ## General advice

 * Consider using our Zulip markup to make the output from your